Check out the Privacy Section to learn more about privacy with FreeTube.

 Will you consider adding support for services outside of YouTube?
 (Twitch, Soundcloud, PeerTube, etc.)

-I have zero plans to port FreeTube to platforms that are not already supported.
-“Porting” would be more of an entire rewrite with a separate code base where I have to develop each feature multiple times for each platform.
+We have zero plans to port FreeTube to platforms that are not already supported.
+“Porting” would be more of an entire rewrite with a separate code base where we have to develop each feature multiple times for each platform.
 For iOS, any effort towards an app would just get it removed from the App Store anyways, which would make it a waste of time.
 Android is also a waste of time because you should be using NewPipe if you’d like a similar experience.
-I don’t see a reason to make an Android app when NewPipe is a very nice equivalent to what I would make anyways.
+We don’t see a reason to make an Android app when NewPipe is a very nice equivalent to what we would make anyways.

 We can consider support for the Pinephone however, since it is also a Linux device.
 This will be later in the future however.

 Yes!
 You can head over to the importing your YouTube subscriptions page to learn more.

 Probably.
 As long as it isn’t to added new services or port to new platforms, we can consider adding a new feature (See above questions).
 Keep in mind that just because a feature is suggested doesn’t mean it’ll get worked on right away.
 We try to plan what we’ll be working on well ahead of time to keep ourselves organized.
 If you’d like to see a certain feature prioritized, consider submitting a pull request.

 We are open to accepting help from anyone regardless of your skill set.
 The simplest way you can help is by creating an issue or by helping add more documentation.
 If you know more than one language, we would love it if you helped with translating to your native language.